You have an idea for a children’s story but aren’t sure how to get it started.

 1. The plot.

-Sometimes the plot isn’t the very first thing that starts a story.
+Sometimes, the plot isn’t the first thing that starts a story.
 It’s usually an idea for a story.

 Once you have the idea, think about how it can evolve, bringing the main character (protagonist) through obstacles to reach his goal.
 That’s your plot.

-In the middle grade book Walking Through Walls, the main character, Wang, wants to become rich and powerful.
-The goal, how he goes about achieving it (his struggles), and the resolution is the plot.
+In the chapter book/simple middle-grade book Walking Through Walls, the main character, Wang, wants to become rich and powerful; this is the goal.
+How he goes about achieving it (his struggles) and the resolution is the plot.

 Plot also involves having the character grow in some way through the process of reaching his goal.

-Another important element of plot is to have a beginning, middle, and end to the story.
-And, it needs to be easily understandable – it needs to make sense.
+Another essential plot element is to have a beginning, middle, and end to the story.
+And it needs to be easily understandable – it needs to make sense.

-What I find sometimes as a children’s ghostwriter is that some new authors don’t realize that what they know about their story may not be clearly translated onto the page for the reader.
+As a children’s ghostwriter, I sometimes find that some new authors don’t realize that what they know about their story may not be clearly translated onto the page for the reader.

-If you’re not sure whether your missing the clarity mark, have someone read the story and let you know if they had to pause anywhere or got lost somewhere.
+If you’re not sure whether you’re missing the clarity mark, have someone read the story and let you know if they had to pause anywhere or got lost somewhere.

 2. The story structure